KDE/documentation-develop-kde-org/content/docs/kirigami/getting_started.md

 your installed Kirigami version might be too old.

 After choosing the template, follow through the wizard to create your project.
-Once the wizard finish, you should get the following folder hierarchy:
+Once the wizard finishes, you should get the following folder hierarchy:

 ```
 ├── CMakeLists.txt